unit calculator

 Deep dive

-Convert inches to millimeters with the exact 25.4 factor for manufacturing, 3D printing, and woodworking.
+Convert inches to millimeters using the exact 25.4 mm per inch relationship for machining, 3D printing, woodworking, and hardware selection.

 FAQs